simonbs/BSPanViewController/README.md

 - BSPanViewController requires ARC to be enabled.
 If you are not already using ARC, now is a good time.
 - The control does only support iOS 7.
-- Currently the control requires `UIViewControllerBasedStatusBarAppearance` to be `NO`.
-I hope to remove this requirement soon.

 ## Installation